GregorKoehler/pommerman_rllib/README.md

 Earlier releases than [Pommerman](https://github.com/MultiAgentLearning/playground) `0.2.0` might work, but it's recommended to use `pommerman>=0.2.0`.

+## Usage
+For a simple example of how to use this wrapped environment along with the custom preprocessor please refer to `train_example.py`.
+This example uses a policy gradient trainer to train four different policy gradient agents in one environment.

 This is work in progress so use with care.